jara001/f1tenth-rules/rules_v3.md

 All teams are racing in the same cup using double elimination bracket, but the finals (with the top four teams) are performed using single elimination bracket.

+- The double-elimination tournament with two brackets is seeded by results of the Time Trial.
+- The two winners of each bracket will qualify to compete in the Final Four race.
+This final tournament will feature a single elimination bracket.

 #### Double Cup (???
 Cup, Master Cup)